 How to Use

-Directions: As a dietary supplement, take two capsules daily between meals or on an empty stomach.
+Directions: As a dietary supplement, take three tablets with dinner or before bedtime.
 Each individual is unique and nutritional requirements may vary.

 WARNINGS: Do not take if safety seal on bottle is broken.
 KEEP OUT OF REACH OF CHILDREN.
 If you are diabetic, pregnant or breast-feeding, seek advice of your physician before using this product.

-Not manufactured with milk, egg, fish, shellfish, peanuts or tree nut ingredients.
+Not manufactured with wheat, milk, soy, egg, fish, shellfish, peanuts or tree nut ingredients.
 Produced in a GMP-certified facility that processes other ingredients containing these allergens.